-Stop and smell the wildflowers along the Meewasin Trail.
+Stop and smell the wildflowers along the Meewasin Valley Trails.
 More than 80 km of riverbank paths wind through the city along the tree-lined banks of the mighty South Saskatchewan River.
 Walk, jog, cycle or sit and enjoy the many landscaped parks and natural areas Saskatoon has to offer.
+Pack up the kids and head down to the river.
+Cool off on a hot summer day at the Saskatchewan River Basin water play feature at River Landing.
 Or see Saskatoon from the water on the top deck or inside the heated cabin of The Prairie Lily.
 Let Prairie River Cruises be your guide as you enjoy the beautiful scenery.
 Enjoy a relaxing afternoon tour or dinner cruise and gain a unique perspective of the city.